featurist/fixture_farm/README.md

 ### Record in tests

-To record in tests, wrap some code in `record_new_fixtures` block.
+To record in tests, wrap some code in `record_fixtures` block.
 For example:

 ```ruby